-Man Charged With Attempted Murder Over Parking Spot
+Man Charged With Attempted Murder Over His Parking Spot

 Police do not believe the two knew each other.

+Harcum now faces severe charges including attempted murder and possessing a weapon despite a prior conviction.

+“I can confirm that there were charges related to the fact that he possessed guns that apparently he shouldn’t have,” Llewellyn said.

 Harcum is being held without bond at the Howard County Detention Center.
+No one was hurt in the incident.

 Follow @WJZ on Twitter and like WJZ-TV | CBS Baltimore on Facebook